LPXTT/lipeixia.github.io/_pages/services.md

 }
 </style>

+* Volunteer, The International Conference on Digital Image Computing: Techniques and Applications (DICTA), 2022
 * Reviewer, The Conference on Computer Vision and Pattern Recognition (CVPR), 2022
 * Reviewer, International Conference on Computer Vision (ICCV), 2022
 * Reviewer, Thirty-fifth Conference on Neural Information Processing Systems (NeurIPS), 2021